Black Knight (rocket): Design

-It was powered by Bristol Siddeley Gamma rocket engines, designed and manufactured by Armstrong-Siddeley at their factory in Ansty, near Coventry.
+The Black Knight was powered by the Bristol Siddeley Gamma rocket engines.
+The Gamma engine was designed and manufactured by Armstrong-Siddeley at their factory in Ansty, near Coventry.

-Between 1956 and 1959, the Gamma rocket engines underwent testing at the High Down Rocket Test Site under the direction of Paul Leyton.
-The engine ran on kerosene fuel and high-test peroxide (HTP) oxidiser; Saunders-Roe possessed prior experience of working with this mixture as a result of the firm's work on the Saunders-Roe SR.53 rocket propelled interceptor aircraft.
+Between 1956 and 1959, the Gamma rocket engines underwent testing at the High Down Rocket Test Site under the direction of under Paul Leyton.
+The engine ran a fuel comprising a combination of high-test peroxide (HTP) and kerosene; Saunders-Roe possessed prior experience of working with this fuel mixture as a result of the firm's work on the Saunders-Roe SR.53 rocket propelled interceptor aircraft.

+Versions

+There were five Black Knight design versions, depending on the engines used on the first and second stages.